akowalz/compiler322/README.md

-##  Compiler Construction (Northwestern EECS Department)
+## EECS 322 | Compiler Construction

-Compiler created for EECS 322.
+Compiler created for course EECS 322, taught by Robby Findler at Northwestern.

-*--Alex Kowalczuk and Nathan Yeazel*
+*--Pair-programmed by Alex Kowalczuk (akowalz) and Nathan Yeazel*